-Our three scanners are entirely dedicated to research, and MR scanning is carried out on a cost recovery basis.
+Our two scanners are entirely dedicated to research, and MR scanning is carried out on a cost recovery basis.
 The scanners were selected to cater to a very broad range of in vivo applications and the Imaging Centre staff is trained to support any research projects that the scanners can accommodate.
 Interested researchers are encouraged to submit MR proposals to the Centre; our staff will be happy to provide advice and help to plan your scanning protocols.

 To pursue and facilitate exemplary MR research that advances knowledge in science and health